Experienced Attorneys for Healthcare Providers and Business Owners Facing Fraud Investigations in Cleveland, Ohio

 - More than 70 years of Department of Justice experience

 - Medicare Fraud, Medicaid Fraud.
 Due to the high number of Medicare beneficiaries in Ohio, Cleveland healthcare providers, business owners, and healthcare entities are frequently accused of Medicare Fraud or Medicaid Fraud.
 Both offenses can have serious consequences and caution is in order.
 If this happens, experienced attorneys must carefully analyze the nature of the allegation to determine your exposure.
 In general, Medicare Fraud stands for a variety of conduct (e.g. coding and billing fraud, fraudulent physician certifications for home health and hospice care, billing for services not provided, DME fraud).
 Oberheiden, P.C. has a track record of resolving Medicare Fraud and Medicaid Fraud investigations with no civil and no criminal liability for many of our clients.
 The sooner experienced attorneys can oppose the government’s case and develop efficient and proven defense strategies, the higher the chance of a favorable outcome.
-Call us today and find out how we can protect your license, livelihood, and your freedom in Medicare and Medicaid cases.
+Call us today and speak to an experienced healthcare fraud attorney on how we can protect your license, livelihood, and your freedom in Medicare and Medicaid cases.

 - Controlled Substance Act & Prescription Drug Fraud.
 Federal authorities have begun to prosecute pain management physicians in Cleveland and throughout Ohio.
 Almost no day goes by without new arrests and investigations.
 All prescribers of Schedule II and Schedule III prescription must be aware that opioid fraud, prescription fraud, and taking down so-called “pill mills” is a declared priority of Attorney General Jeff Sessions and the Department of Justice.
 If you are in a situation of concern or investigation, you should not hesitate to reach out to those attorneys that previously led and supervised FBI and DEA healthcare fraud investigations before representing clients like you at Oberheiden, P.C..
 Given the aggressiveness of the current prescription investigations, your license and your freedom may be at risk.